The Dark Pictures Anthology: Little Hope: Development

 Like its predecessor, the game was designed to be replayable.
 The team refined the gameplay, after hearing feedback from players who complained about Man of Medan's gameplay.
 For instance, the player character can walk faster.
 In addition, the team lowered the difficulty of the game's quick-time events, giving more time for the players to react.
 It had also removed the tank controls.

 The Dark Pictures Anthology was envisioned by Supermassive Games as a series of unrelated games which explores different themes and horror genres.
 The studio's plan was to release each instalment every six months, though this target was missed.
 The game was first revealed when Man of Medan launched in August 2019.
 The teaser trailer was included as a post-credit scene for the game.
 Publisher Bandai Namco Entertainment announced the game on 14 April 2020.
 The game was released for PlayStation 4, Windows, and Xbox One on 30 October 2020.
 PlayStation 5 and Xbox Series X/S versions were later released on 27 September 2022, alongside a patch for all versions that included new quality-of-life features and accessibility options.
+A Nintendo Switch version was released on 5 October 2023.

 Reception

-The Dark Pictures Anthology: Little Hope received "mixed or average" reviews.
+Little Hope received "mixed or average" reviews on Metacritic.

 Jordan Devore of Destructoid stated that there was "more breathing room during exploration [...] with cues to stop you from accidentally 'moving forward' to the next area before you've finished combing the area for hidden tidbit-filled collectibles."
 Regarding the quick-time event notifications that alerted a player about an upcoming QTE, some critics opined that this feature took away some of the game's difficulty because "it's now much harder to fail".
 Kyle LeClair from Hardcore Gamer called the plot twist "polarizing".
 Hardcore Gamer also criticized the game for not building up from the innovations introduced in Man of Medan, writing, "Little Hope doesn't exactly succeed on the innovation front.
 You can feel free to basically just copy/paste everything I said about Man of Medan [...] it was foolish to expect any particularly grand advancements, since all of the games in this series would preferably want a consistent feel, but it would have been nice to have even a little more variety."
 A negative review from IGN's Lucy O'Brien described Little Hope as "an odd, anemic thriller" where "its choice and consequence system feels strangely superficial".

 Upon release, the digital download version of Little Hope was the 4th most downloaded game in its debut week, and ranked 9th in terms of physical sales.